-The Curran Index is reference project identifying the contributors to 19th-century British periodicals.
-The index is named after Eileen Curran, one of the original editors of the ground-breaking Wellesley Index to Victorian Periodicals, this ongoing project seeks to build upon the Wellesley Index by identifying previously unknown authors whose stories, poems, and articles appeared anonymously in nineteenth-century British periodicals.
+The Curran Index is reference database of the many anonymous contributors to nineteenth-century British periodicals.
+Named after Eileen Curran, one of the original editors of the ground-breaking Wellesley Index to Victorian Periodicals, this ongoing project seeks to build upon the Wellesley Index by identifying previously unknown authors whose stories, poems, and articles appeared anonymously in nineteenth-century British periodicals.

-C19: The Nineteenth Century Index draws on the strength of established indexes such as the Nineteenth Century Short Title Catalogue (NSTC), The Wellesley Index, Poole’s Index, Periodicals Index Online and the Cumulative Index to Niles’ Register 1811–1849 to create integrated bibliographic coverage of over 1.7 million books and official publications, 70,000 archival collections and 22.7 million articles published in over 2,500 journals, magazines and newspapers.
+C19: The Nineteenth Century Index draws on the strength of established indexes such as the Nineteenth Century Short Title Catalogue (NSTC), the Wellesley Index, Poole’s Index, Periodicals Index Online and the Cumulative Index to Niles’ Register 1811–1849 to create integrated bibliographic coverage of over 1.7 million books and official publications, 70,000 archival collections, and 22.7 million articles published in over 2,500 journals, magazines and newspapers.
 C19 Index now provides integrated access to 13 bibliographic indexes, including more than three million records from British Periodicals Collections I and II, together with the expanded online edition of the Dictionary of Nineteenth-Century Journalism (DNCJ).
 Please note that an individual or institutional subscription is necessary to access the C19 database.